gisikw/cheerskevin.com/_posts/2018-03-02-responsive-friendly-iframes.md

 ## Friendly iframes: all the fun with none of the security!

 Our resulting embed code (`<script async src="https://our-own-domain.muwahaha.com"></script>`) ends up being pretty darned tiny for our clients.
 But in exchange, we are asking for the client to trust us not to be evil with our JavaScript.
 In practice, we can probably get away with this, since many clients are used to similar embed styles from Facebook, Twitter, and the like.
-And this way, we have a clean mechanism for isolating our code from the host's CSS.
+The result is a tiny embed code that still avoids concerns over CSS conflicts.

-But for skittish hosts with greater security needs, keep in mind that we can still provide a responsive experience with secure iframes via `postMessage`.
+For skittish hosts with greater security needs, keep in mind that we can still provide a responsive experience with secure iframes via `postMessage`.
 [It just requires more code on the client side](/2018/02/13/responsive-cross-origin-iframes.html).